alemangui/pizzicato/README.md

 <a name="stereo-panner"/>
 ### Stereo panner
-The stereo panner is used to pan an audio stream left or right.
+The stereo panner is used to adjust the level of a sound through the left and right speakers.
+A ```-1``` value will channel all the sound through the left speaker, whereas a ```1``` value will do so through the right speaker.

 * ```pan``` _(min: -1, max: 1, defaults to 0)_: Pan value between -1 (full left pan) and 1 (full right pan).